Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Multiscale many body

 \section{Multiscale many body}

-Given the challenge of solving a large cluster by numerical simulations and the lack of accurate analytical methods, perturbation theory is a possible route for the exploration of physics beyond local theories.
-Initial efforts aimed to use perturbative methods for solving the cluster impurity problem.
-Notably, the fluctuation exchange method was used as an impurity cluster solver. \cite{k_aryanpour_03a} The fluctuation-exchange or FLEX is one of the simplest method to allow the correlation among different channels.
-It is, therefore, conceptually appealing approach for systems in which particle-hole or particle-particle two particle vertex fluctuations are not small.
+Given the challenge of solving a large cluster by numerical methods and the lack of accurate analytical approaches, perturbation theory is a possible route for the exploration of physics beyond local theories.
+Initial efforts aimed to use perturbative methods as solvers for the cluster impurity problem.
+Notably, the fluctuation exchange method was used as an impurity cluster solver. \cite{k_aryanpour_03a} The fluctuation-exchange or FLEX is one of the simplest methods to incorporate correlations among different channels.
+It is, therefore, a conceptually appealing approach for systems in which particle-hole or particle-particle vertex fluctuations are not small.
 If correlations of the two particle fluctuations are ignored, one obtains the second order perturbation theory for which the irreducible vertex is replaced by the bare vertex.
-The FLEX allows the vertex contributions from different channels to be correlated, thus the name of fluctuation exchange approximation.
+FLEX allows vertex contributions from different channels to be correlated, thus the name of fluctuation exchange approximation.

-The general scheme of the multiscale many body as envisioned by Jarrell and collaborators is to construct a theory which allows for the treatment of different length scales by different approaches. \cite{m_jarrell_07,c_slezak_06b} The short length scale is addressed by some highly accurate numerical approach, such as quantum Monte Carlo.
-The long length scale is treated in a mean field, while the intermediate length scale is treated by some form of a perturbative technique.
+The general scheme of the multiscale many body method as envisioned by Jarrell and collaborators is to construct a theory which allows for the treatment of different length scales by different approaches. \cite{m_jarrell_07,c_slezak_06b} The short length scale is addressed by some highly accurate numerical approach, such as quantum Monte Carlo.
+The long length scale is treated at a mean field level, while the intermediate length scale is treated by some form of perturbative technique.

-An early proposition was to supplement the Quantum Monte Carlo calculation on small cluster sizes with FLEX on larger clusters via a self-energy self-consistency scheme between two methods. \cite{j_hague_04} It was generalized in 2006 to address short and long length scales within the DCA formalism while the intermediate length scale would be treated by the parquet formalism. \cite{c_slezak_06b} In this approach, the connection between the two methods is established by the fully irreducible vertex from the DCA calculation on the cluster.
-The promise of the approach stems from the better scaling of the parquet formalism compared to that of the QMC as a cluster solver.
+An early proposition was to supplement the Quantum Monte Carlo calculation on small cluster sizes with FLEX on larger clusters via a self-energy self-consistency scheme between the two methods. \cite{j_hague_04} It was generalized in 2006 to address short and long length scales within the DCA formalism while the intermediate length scale would be treated by the parquet formalism. \cite{c_slezak_06b} In this approach, the connection between the two methods is established by the fully irreducible vertex from the DCA calculation on the cluster.
+The promise of the approach stems from the better scaling of the parquet formalism compared to that of QMC as a cluster solver.